ckrf/minority-report/intro.md

 - Used American FactFinder Download Center from USCB to download numerous tables per year
 - Downloaded the first table in each set of summary tables (major indicators)
 - Many missing values due to:
-  * Some predictors are not available and we have not yet removed them
+  * Some predictors are not available
   * Some predictors are only available for MSAs above a certain population
   * Several MSA-years with no data available
 - 5953 predictors, of which at most 4134 in the most complete observation